matrix-org/synapse/docs/upgrading/README.md

     versions of Synapse, they will be used to populate the room directory), so there should be no loss of functionality.
-However, the statistics engine will write errors to the logs, which can be avoided by setting the following in \`homeserver.yaml\`:
+However, the statistics engine will write errors to the logs, which can be avoided by setting the following in `homeserver.yaml`:

     ``` yaml
     stats:
       enabled: false
     ```

-    Don\'t forget to re-enable it when you upgrade again, in preparation for its use in the room directory!
+    Don't forget to re-enable it when you upgrade again, in preparation for its use in the room directory!

 # Upgrading to v1.2.0